Lectures Mark Week of the Young Child at Hudson Valley Community College

 CONTACT: Eric Bryant (518) 629-8072, firstname.lastname@example.org

-Hudson Valley Community College will mark The Week of the Young Child, April 23-27, with several lectures related to childhood and early childhood education.
-The lectures, held in Higbee Hall, Room 100, on the Hudson Valley Community College campus, will be:
+Hudson Valley Community College will mark The Week of the Young Child, April 14-18, with several lectures related to childhood and early childhood education.
+The lectures, held in Higbee Hall, Room 100, on the Hudson Valley Community College campus, are free and open to the public and will be: